kazurayam/FindingBrokenLinksWithKatalonStudio/README.md

 I would describe the "Fining broken links" problem as follows:

-1. I want to find all `<a href="url">` tags in a web page and check if the URL as `href="url"` is actually accessible
+1. I want to visit a web and and to find all `<a href="url">` tags in the page, and check if the linked URL is actually accessible
-2. In order to check the accesibility, I want to make HTTP GET Request per each URLs, and report a list of Response Status-URL pairs
+2. In order to check the accesibility, I want to make HTTP GET Request per each links, and report a list of Response Status-URL pairs
 3. I want to check the value of Status Code of HTTP Response.
-I will regart the value `200`, `301`, `302` as OK.
-Others Status Code values are regarded as *in doubt*, most likely *is broken*.
+I will regard the value `200`, `301`, `302` as OK.
+Others Status Code values are regarded as *broken*.
-4. I want to visit multiple web pages.
+4. I want to visit multiple web pages in a test run.
 5. I want to count the number of broken links
-5. If one or more links are broken, I want to be notified of it with a FAILURE message displayed in red color; otherwise the test should finish quietly
+5. If one or more links are broken, I want to be notified of it with a FAILURE message displayed in red color; if no broken links found the test should finish quietly
 6. I want the test runs as fast as possible.
-I do not require verbose execution logging.
 7. I want to solve this problem in Katalon Studio.

 ### How to run the demo

 Start Katalon Studio, open the project and run  [`Test Cases/main`](Scripts/main/Script1605930113008.groovy).

-### Entry point
+### Code

 The entry point is
 - [`Test Cases/main`](Scripts/main/Script1605930113008.groovy)